themudhaxk/themudhaxk/README.md

 My name is Ade, and I'm a passionate Full Stack Developer with 4 years of experience specializing in the MERN stack.
 I take pride in my work and value prompt, professional communication.

 ## About Me
-- 👀 I’m interested in web development, cybersecurity, and creating efficient, user-friendly applications.
+- 👀 I’m interested in web development, mobile app development, software development, cybersecurity, and creating efficient, user-friendly applications.
 - 🌱 I’m currently learning advanced React patterns and exploring the latest trends in web security.
 - 💞️ I’m looking to collaborate on open-source projects and innovative web applications.
 - 📫 How to reach me: You can send me an email at mudhaxk@gmail.com or connect with me on LinkedIn linkedin.com/in/mudhaxk.